dinesh150692/Flexi-Component/README.md

-### You can modify the  constants file adding the flexi config
+### You can modify the  constants file for adding the flexi config

 ### Currently I have added the support for the form submission for the two configurations name and state only